 About Special Flood Hazard Areas (SFHA)

 Beyond providing flood insurance, the NFIP’s main objectives include identifying and mapping flood risk and encouraging floodplain management.
 FEMA maps flood zones in communities across the United States, specifying areas of risk on Flood Insurance Rate Maps, or FIRMs.
 In developing FIRMs, FEMA focuses specifically on mapping the 1% annual chance floodplain, also known as the 100-year floodplain, Special Flood Hazard Area, or SFHA.
 Within the boundary of the SFHA, flood insurance is mandatory for those with a mortgage from a federally-backed or regulated lender, and the NFIP’s minimum floodplain management regulations apply.
-These regulations aim to limit development in high risk areas.
-Under these regulations, all new development in SFHAs must obtain a permit from the local government and be elevated so that the lowest floor is at or above the height of floodwaters in the 1% annual chance flood.
+These regulations aim to limit development in high-risk areas.
+Under these regulations, all new development in SFHAs must obtain a permit from the local government and be elevated so that the lowest floor is at or above the height of floodwaters in the 1% annual chance of flood.

 Coverage and cost of insurance